• Skip to primary navigation

 Chai Shortbread Cleveland Cooking

-Blending the ingredients
+Blending the Ingredients

 Place the sugar and the butter into a food processor and pulse until the ingredients are blended.
 Be sure to scrape the sides down occasionally.
 After the butter and sugar are blended, add the spices and the flour.
 Blend the ingredients, scraping down the sides occasionally, until the mixture holds together when pressed with your fingers.
 The video will show you the way.

-Wrapping and chilling the dough
+Wrapping and Chilling the Dough

 Place to pieces of plastic wrap in the shape of a cross and place the mixture in the center.
 Press the dough into a one inch thick square in the middle of the cross shape.
 Fold the ends of the plastic wrap over the dough and roll the dough, while in the wrap, into a 1/2 inch square.
 Refer to the video to see how this is done.
 Chill in the fridge for 30 minutes.

-Rolling and baking the shortbread
+Rolling and Baking the Shortbread

 I use 1/4 inch square dowels as guides to roll out the dough.
 The dowels can be purchased at your local hardware store.
 Once the dough has chilled, place the dough in between pieces of parchment.
 Place the dowels on top of the parchment and roll out the dough.
 Cut the dough and place the cut shortbread on a lined baking sheet.
 I have used both a two inch and a three inch ring to cut the dough and both have worked fine.
 Chill the cut pieces in the fridge for about 10 minutes.
 This will help to keep the dough from spreading when baked.
 After chilled bake at 350 degrees F for 15 minutes.